vapor/docs/4.0/docs/routing/overview.md

 ## Request Path

-Right after the HTTP verb is the request's URI.
+Right after the HTTP method is the request's URI.
 This consists of a path starting with `/` and an optional query string after `?`.
-The HTTP verb and path are what Vapor uses to route requests.
+The HTTP method and path are what Vapor uses to route requests.

-After the HTTP verb and URI is the HTTP version followed by zero or more headers and finally a body.
+After the URI is the HTTP version followed by zero or more headers and finally a body.
 Since this is a `GET` request, it does not have a body.

 ## Router Methods